crcn/tandem-old/README.md

 Transparent, and unopinionated about how you work or organize your application.

-[GIF SCANNING CHATROOM APP]

 #### Translate designs faster

-Tandem makes it easier to translate design files from Sketch & Figma.
-Just copy & paste:
+Tandem makes it easier to translate design files from Sketch & Figma with [CLI tooling](./packages/paperclip-design-converter).
+You'll soon be able to even use your original design files as the source of truth for basic styles like colors & fonts.

-[COPY PASTE SKETCH GIF]

 ## Resources